StudioSpindle/semi-website/_documentation/weaviate/current/more-resources/FAQ.md

 toc: true
 ---

-### Q: Why would I use Weaviate as my search graph engine?
+### Q: Why would I use Weaviate as my vector search engine engine?

 A: Our goal is three-folded.
-Firstly, we want to make it as easy as possible for others to create their own semantic systems or search graphs (hence, we are API based).
-Secondly, we have a strong focus on the semantic element (the "knowledge" in "search graph," if you will).
+Firstly, we want to make it as easy as possible for others to create their own semantic systems or vector search engines (hence, we are API based).
+Secondly, we have a strong focus on the semantic element (the "knowledge" in "vector search engine," if you will).
 Our ultimate goal is to have Weaviate help you manage, index, and "understand" your data so that you can build newer, better, and faster applications.
 And thirdly, we want you to be able to run it everywhere.
 This is the reason why Weaviate comes containerized.

 ### Q: Do you offer Weaviate as a managed service?